 I have shared several starched fabric wall tutorials on the blog, and my readers are always concerned about what happens to the wall when the fabric is removed.
-Today I am sharing all the details (including a video at the end of this post) and proving how easy it is to remove starched fabric from walls without damaging the walls or paint!
+Today I am sharing all the details (including a video at the end of this post) and proving how easy removing starched fabric from walls is, and it won’t damage walls or paint!

 Starched fabric walls are a great solution for those of us who love the look of wallpaper but have commitment issues.
 This treatment is also perfect for renters – starched fabric is a temporary wallpaper.